gnuwho/packer-templates/README.md

 # packer-templates
-This repo contains templates for [Packer](https://packer.io).
+This repository contains [Packer](https://packer.io) templates.

-These templates were generated using [Rancher](https://github.com/mohae/rancher).
+The templates were generated using [Rancher](https://github.com/mohae/rancher) and the [rancher-templates repository](https://github.com/moahe/rancher-templates).

+Each directory contains a template to build an artifact with Packer.
+At minimum, the name describes the guest OS, the Packer builder, and the Packer post-processor used by the build template.

 Please see each template for details.